Endometriosis is a disease characterised by:

 Presence of functioning endometrial tissue outside the uterine cavity in so-called ‘ectopic sites’ such as on the ovaries, fallopian tubes, vagina, cervix, uterine and ovarian ligaments or in the Pouch of Douglas.
 Other sites may include bowel, ureters or bladder.

 Inflammation of tissues as a reaction to the growth of the endometrium at these ectopic sites.

 Endometriosis is a significant cause of infertility, because the woman partner is diagnosed with mild endometriosis in 10% of couples that have difficulty conceiving.

 Why do women who have endometriosis have more difficulty conceiving?

 Women who have endometriosis have more difficulty conceiving for a number of reasons, including:

-What fertility treatments can assist women who have endometriosis?
+What fertility treatment can assist women who have endometriosis?

 Laparoscopic surgical removal of endometriosis has been shown to improve fertility, as well as helping to resolve pain symptoms.

 Alternative treatments – such as herbs – may have an effect, although this is not scientifically proven.